RohithaM27/RohithaM27/README.md

 ## 📌 Recent Projects

-🤖 ML Foundation Course – AI Studio Project
-Completed an end-to-end machine learning project.Implemented a supervised learning model to predict Airbnb prices in NYC, demonstrating the complete machine learning lifecycle from data exploration to model deployment and evaluation.
+🤖 ML Foundation Course – AI Studio Project (Break Through Tech) Completed an end-to-end machine learning projec.
+Built a supervised ML model to predict Airbnb prices in NYC, covering the full pipeline from data cleaning and feature engineering to model evaluation and deployment.

-🔍 Product Feature Impact Dashboard
-Analyzed user feedback and engagement metrics to identify high-impact feature enhancements.
-Created an interactive dashboard to guide future product iterations.

-💬 Customer Sentiment Analysis
-Used natural language processing to uncover trends in customer reviews, driving updates in the product roadmap for improved user satisfaction.

-📊 Market Trends Report
-Researched competitive landscapes and synthesized data to help shape product positioning and campaign strategy.
+🎧 Externship – Beats by Dre Consumer Insights
+Analyzed 1,000+ customer reviews using Python and NLP (TextBlob, NLTK, Gemini AI).
+Achieved 90% accuracy in sentiment analysis and delivered insights that improved product development strategies by 15%.

+🛒 Customer Segmentation in E-Commerce
+Applied KNN clustering and RFM modeling to segment customers by recency, frequency, and monetary value.
+Provided insights to boost retention, re-engagement, and growth strategies for e-commerce businesses.

 ---